A FESTIVE return to form was enjoyed by revellers on Friday as Kirkby began its official countdown to Christmas.

 There had been no fairground rides, street stalls and carol singers, all of which made a triumphant return this year.

-Under the guidance of a new committee calling themselves the Kirkby Christmas Festival Committee, they began work towards Friday’s fun and festivities before the summer, and chairman Graham Bell was overjoyed with the outcome.
+Under the guidance of a new committee, know as the Kirkby Christmas Festival Committee, they began work towards Friday’s fun and festivities before the summer, and chairman Graham Bell was overjoyed with the outcome.

 He said: “We have had nothing but good reports, there were plenty of people enjoying themselves.

-“We decided to refocus it on it being a family event, we wanted to organise a pleasant night and I think we have succeeded.”
+“We decided to refocus on the switch-on being a family event.
+We wanted to organise a pleasant night and I think we have succeeded.”

 Attractions included street entertainers, carols singers from the local schools and a contemporary Nativity production.